CodeForBoulder/upswyng/README.md

 ### Update .env.local Variables

-After completely setting up your Firebase project, and registering your app (above), you'll need to setup some local environment variables to ensure the source compiles correctly.
+After completely setting up your Firebase project and registering your app (above), you'll need to setup some local environment variables to ensure the source compiles correctly.

 1. Create a copy of the `.env.local.example` in this repo named `.env.local`
 2. In your newly created `.env.local` you'll want to update the value of each of the placeholder variables.
 Each variable corresponds with your Firebase configuration (see previous section).
 Below details which variable values match your Firebase configuration property.